 - No credit will be granted for continuing education units courses, correspondence, independent study or any course less than 3 weeks and/or 15 contact hours per credit without the advanced approval of a petition to the Standing of Students Committee.

-- Students requesting transfer credit for online courses must submit the online course syllabus to the Registrar's Office for review.
+- Students requesting transfer credit for online courses must submit the online course syllabus to Registration & Academic Services for review.

 - Courses must be taken at an institution that is accredited by one of the six regional associations.

 Transfer Credit for High School Dual Enrollment Programs:

 Credit for courses completed through high school dual enrollment programs will be awarded only if a course is regularly offered by an accredited two-year or four-year college or university and a majority of the students in the course were candidates for a degree at that college or university.
 Eligible coursework must also meet the transfer credit policies noted above.
 Additional verification paperwork is required to begin the transfer credit process.